 Bing Su received the BS degree in information engineering from the Beijing Institute of Technology, Beijing, China, in 2010, and the PhD degree in electronic engineering from Tsinghua University, Beijing, China, in 2016.
 From 2016 to 2020, he worked with the Institute of Software, Chinese Academy of Sciences, Beijing.
 His research interests include pattern recognition, computer vision, and machine learning.

 Dr. Hongteng Xu got his Ph.D. from the School of Electrical and Computer Engineering, Georgia Institute of Technology, in 2017.
 Before that, he earned his Master's and Bachelor's degrees from Shanghai Jiao Tong University in 2013 and Tianjin University in 2010.
-His research interests include machine learning and its applications, especially the theory of optimal transport and point process models for complex data analysis, modeling, prediction, generation, and control.
-He has published over 20 papers at top-tier conferences and journals in the field of machine learning.
+His research interests include artificial general intelligence (AGI) and its applications, especially optimal transport-driven machine learning, generative large model design, compression and fusion, and cutting-edge applications like AI4Math and AI4Science.
+He has published over 40 papers at top-tier conferences and journals in the field of machine learning.

 I am Yong Liu, and I am presently serving as a Tenure-Track Associate Professor in the Gaoling School of Artificial Intelligence (GSAI) at Renmin University of China (RUC).
 My research interest lies in the learning theory of machine learning, with a particular emphasis on generalization analysis in complex scenarios, including areas such as non-convex stochastic optimization, large-scale machine learning methods, and non-independent and identical distribution.
 In these research directions, I have published over 50 papers as the first or corresponding author in top-tier journals and conferences in machine learning, including but not limited to TIT, JMLR, TPAMI, Artificial Intelligence, ICML, NeurIPS, ICLR.
 My work has garnered significant attention within the research community.
 I have been awarded as the “Outstanding Scholar” award of Renmin University of China, Youth Innovation Promotion Association of CAS, etc. Currently, there are a couple of projects I plan to continue and grow with the support of GSAI, including theoretical analysis of non-convex stochastic optimization, graph neural network, and large language model.